<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 2. Identify Your Personal Preferences

 The more schools you learn about, the more you’ll start to identify things that you like and dislike.
-Soon enough, you’ll have a pretty solid grasp on your preferences.
-For example, would you prefer a college campus that is closer to or farther away from a city?
-Do you want to participate in outdoor activities that are dependent upon a certain climate?
+Soon enough, you’ll have a pretty solid grasp of your preferences.
+For example, would you prefer a college campus closer to or farther away from a city?
+Do you want to participate in outdoor activities dependent upon a certain climate?
 Do you want to attend a large university or a small one?

-This list of personal preferences is different from your list of academic essentials, or the things that you feel a college must have in order for you to learn and grow academically there.
-That said, your personal preferences won't all carry equal weight (some will be more of a deal-breaker than others), and you have to take into account how important each preference is to your success.
+This list of personal preferences is different from your list of academic essentials, or the things that you feel a college must have for you to learn and grow academically there.
+That said, your personal preferences won't all carry equal weight (some will be more of a deal-breaker than others), and you have to consider how important each preference is to your success.
 You can organize your preferences easily in your Scoir account!

 3. Let Your List Grow Initially

 When you're first starting your search, especially if you're in 9th or 10th grade, feel free to let your list grow!
+It's ok for college lists to be extensive to begin with.
 Don't feel too concerned about keeping it small—as you learn more about what you're looking for by 11th and 12th grade, your list will narrow down naturally.

-For more tips on how to create a college list, check out the article: Likely/Level/Reach: Create the Best College List for You.
+For more tips on how to create college lists, check out the article: Likely/Level/Reach: Create the Best College List for You.

-Whether you visit a college in-person or online, getting a sense of what a school is really like can be a game-changer!
+Whether you visit a college in person or online, getting a sense of what a school is really like can be a game-changer!
 Take the time to learn the difference between research universities and liberal arts colleges; public and private colleges; urban campuses and rural colleges.
-The more you go on college tours and learn what each college has to offer, the easier it will be to identify colleges that are a good fit for you.
+The more you go on college tours and learn what each college has to offer, the more you'll learn how to narrow down colleges that are a good fit for you.

 Students on Scoir can participate in virtual on-campus experiences thanks to our partnership with YouVisit, in addition to signing up for in-person and virtual college events and rep visits.